mehulagg/gitlab/doc/user/project/integrations/jira_server_configuration.md

 We need to create a user in Jira to have access to all projects that need to integrate with GitLab.

-As an example,we create a user named `gitlab` and add it to a new group named `gitlab-developers`.
+As an example, we create a user named `gitlab` and add it to a new group named `gitlab-developers`.

 NOTE: **Note:**